France Driving Guide

 French drivers have had a bad reputation for driving aggressively in the past, but it is safe to say that the driving standards have improved a lot over the years.
 However, two road areas have caution, so drivers should observe those sections.
 One is in roundabouts where many drivers fail to apply the right of way rules.
 And another, on slip roads, usually on dual carriageways and autoroutes, where usually older drivers just briefly slow down then just continue driving faster presumably thinking they have given way long enough.

 What Are the Different French Road Types?

-- Autoroutes or motorways are denoted with the letter A followed by a number in blue signs with white lettering.
-Some autoroutes are free, but the majority of them are toll roads and are the best road to travel across large areas of the country quickly.
+- French motorways are also called autoroutes.
+Autoroutes or motorways are denoted with the letter A followed by a number in blue signs with white lettering.
+Some autoroutes are free, but most of them are toll roads and are the best road to travel across large areas quickly.

-- National roads or route nationale are denoted by the letter N followed by a number written usually on green signs consisting of white lettering and the number on a red background.
+- National roads or route nationale are denoted by the letter N followed by a number written usually on green signs consisting of white lettering and a red background.